 of the children of Israel.”

 This was a change!

-It was a change of the priesthood!
+This was a change of the priesthood!

 Once the blood of God’s true Lamb, washed away the sins of the repentant, committed under the “first covenant” (Heb 9:15), the LORD was free to change the priesthood back to “the firstborn,” (His original Melchizedek order) under a “new covenant” (Heb 7:12).